Hiking the Wailupe Loop Trail on Oʻahu

 Looking Back

-However, after the initial steep climb out of the valley the East Middle Ridge levels off, gaining more gradually than the beginning.
+However, after the initial steep climb out of the valley the East Middle Ridge levels off, as it climbs a much more gradual slope than the beginning.

 East Wailupe Middle Ridge